mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Bloodbound Spell**: Restore 3❤️ to any Minion.

 name:     Beam Shock
-text:     **Stun** an enemy
+text:     **Stun** an enemy.

 name:     Grand Strategos
-text:     **Aspect**: Your BBS now also promotes up to 2 friendly minions but costs 2 mana.
+text:     **Aspect**: Your BBS now also promotes up to 2 allied minions but costs 2 mana.
 Your deck may not contain any minion that costs more than 2 mana.

 name:     Steadfast Formation
-text:     Give friendly minions in a 2x2 area **Provoke** and +1❤️.
+text:     Give allied minions in a 2x2 area **Provoke** and +1❤️.

 name:     Sunstone Bracers
 text:     Your General gains +1⚔️.

 name:     Aegis Barrier
-text:     Choose a friendly minion.
+text:     Choose an allied minion.
 It can't be targeted by enemy spells.
 Draw a card.

 name:     Aerial Rift
 text:     Give your minions **Airdrop** this turn.
 Draw a card.